HailToDodongo/tiny3d/README.md

 > **Note**: Due to internal changes in the GLTF exporter, only blender up to version 4.0 is supported at the moment.<br>
 Exporting embedded texture may also cause issues, so it's recommended to use files.

+You can find blender in version 4.0 here: https://download.blender.org/release/Blender4.0/

 At the moment only fast64 materials are supported.<br>
 For this to work, custom properties export must be enabled.<br>